 Berney’s dog trivet doesn’t have a handle; the top area is rounded and doesn’t appear to be broken.
 The head is molded into the side.
 Could her trivet actually be the MMA reproduction?
 Berney didn’t mention if it was signed on the reverse.

 I contacted the Metropolitan Museum Gift Shop (in June 2018) asking for information on this trivet.
 Unfortunately no inventory records could be found and no one remained who remembered selling it.
-Just from examining it and noting the glossy finish, short legs and MMA copyright logo on the reverse, I’d estimate this is a modern reproduction, most likely cast and sold between 1960 and 1990.
+Just from examining it and noting the glossy finish, short legs and MMA copyright logo on the reverse, I’d estimate this modern reproduction was most likely sold between 1960 and 1980.